lextm/blog/_posts/2006/2006-5-24-news-what-s-in-walkpace-update-2-part-i.md

 ---
+description: This post is about the latest news of Code Beautifier Collection.
+excerpt_separator: <!--more-->
 layout: post
-title: "News!
-What's in WalkPace Update 2 (Part I)"
-description: "This post is about the latest news of Code Beautifier Collection."
-tags: Code-Beautifier-Collection Delphi
 permalink: /news-whats-in-walkpace-update-2-part-i-e1958b8a824e
-excerpt_separator: <!--more-->
+tags: delphi code-beautifier-collection
+title: News!
+What's in WalkPace Update 2 (Part I)
 ---
 (CSDN May 24, 2006)